 In accordance with standard practice in survey research, the results presented in this report were based on calculations that incorporate adjustments for the nonparticipating schools and students.
-Hence, the final results derived from the sample provide estimates of the mathematics performance for the full population of eligible fourth- and eighth-grade students in West Virginia.
+Hence, the final results derived from the sample provide estimates of the mathematics performance for the full population of eligible fourth- and eighth-grade students in Wisconsin.
 However, in instances where nonparticipation rates are large, these nonparticipation adjustments may not adequately compensate for the missing sample schools and students.

 In order to guard against potential nonparticipation bias in published results, the National Center for Education Statistics (NCES) has established minimum participation levels as a condition for the publication of 1996 state assessment program results.
 NCES also established additional guidelines addressing four ways in which nonparticipation bias could be introduced into a jurisdiction's published results (see Appendix A).
-In 1996 West Virginia met minimum participation levels for public schools at grades 4 and 8.
-West Virginia's nonpublic schools did not participate in the 1996 state assessment.
-Hence, results are included in this report only for public schools.
-West Virginia met all other established NCES participation guidelines for public schools at grades 4 and 8 (see Appendix A).
+In 1996 Wisconsin met minimum participation levels for public schools but failed to meet minimum participation levels for nonpublic schools.
+The weighted participation rates for the initial samples of nonpublic schools at grades 4 and 8 were less than 70%.
+Hence, results are included in this report for public schools only.
+Wisconsin met all other established NCES participation guidelines for public schools at grade 4 but failed to meet one or more of these guidelines for public schools at grade 8.
+The weighted participation rate for the initial sample of public schools at grade 8 was below 85 percent and the weighted school participation rate after substitution was below 90 percent (see Appendix A).